XI calls to rally the working class - ExBulletin

 “Whatever the way in which the conditions of the time and social groups develop and change, the position and role of the working class in our country must be supported without unleashing; the fundamental policy of relying entirely on the working class must be supported unshakly,” he said.

-XI has urged unions to guide workers to meet the challenges of transformation and upgrading of traditional industries, to move forward in the development of emerging industries and to explore the culture of future industries, thus providing new momentum for the country's high quality development.
+XI has urged unions to guide workers to meet the challenges of the transformation and upgrading of traditional industries, to advance in the development of emerging industries and to explore the culture of future industries, thus providing new impetus for high quality development of the country.

+In the wake of the latest series of technological revolution and industrial transformation, XI underlined the need to increase the ranks of high caliber workers to build an educated, qualified and innovative workforce.

+He also called for efforts to create better conditions of employment and working, as well as better reflect the work of workers, skills, knowledge and innovation in the distribution of income, in order to give people an increasingly fulfillment, happiness and security.

 |